LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 2. Agent transfers visitor to a sales skill
 3. Visitor proceeds to purchase a product associated with a Conversion goal from a sales campaign

-### **Q: What is the attribution flow here if Last Agent / Last Campaign is configured on the account?**
+## What is the attribution flow here if last agent / last Campaign is configured on the account?

-**A:** The Last Agent would be attributed with the conversion of this visitor.
-In this scenario, it is the Sales agent.
+The last agent would be attributed with the conversion of this visitor.
+In this scenario, it is the sales agent.

-The “Last Campaign” attribution in relevant to content banners alone.
+The “last campaign” attribution in relevant to content banners alone.
 In this use case, this setting is irrelevant.

 ### **Q: Will this conversion be counted as an Indirect Conversion towards the Sales Campaign?**